 Solar and Renewable Energy Minor

-The Solar and Renewable Energy Minor is a program administered by the School of Environmental and Public Affairs for all programs on the campus.
+The Solar and Renewable Energy Minor is a program administered by the School of Public Policy and Leadership for all programs on the campus.
 Any undergraduate student can enroll in this within any major.
 There are two tracks to the minor that are followed after three common core classes: one in technical aspects of the field and another in the policy aspects of the field.
-In addition to offering a significant number of courses in the area — for example, in the technical area these include technical introduction to the field, sizing of solar energy systems, fundamentals of PV devices — various other aspects are available, including financial assistance, student internships, and extracurricular activities.
+In addition to offering a significant number of courses in the area — ;for example, in the technical area these include technical introduction to the field, sizing of solar energy systems, fundamentals of PV devices — various other aspects are available, including financial assistance, student internships, and extracurricular activities.
 In addition, a graduate certificate program in the same topical areas is available, and can be taken by current graduate students in any major or previously graduated students.

 The center is broad in its scope and welcomes interactions with any interested party within the university and community college system of Nevada as well as laboratories elsewhere.
 We are located in the Howard R. Hughes College of Engineering, and the director reports to the dean.
 Close affiliations exist with UNLV's College of Sciences and the School of Architecture at UNLV.